 Sierra Road (week 2) is the most runner-friendly climb in the series.
 Mount Hamilton is the least runner-friendly due to its excessive length and extended descents.
-Portola Valley hills (week 4) is not rated due to its complexity (multiple short climbs).
+Berkeley hills (week 4) and Marin Headlands (week 8) are not rated due to their complexity (multiple short climbs).
 Runners there will be scored like cyclists.

 While the adjustment is in all cases less than one and therefore helps runners relative to cyclists at the same time, it's biased towards cyclists, since this is primarily a cycling series: the exemplary runner used in estimated running times is relatively faster than the exemplary cyclist used to estimate cycling times.

 Tandem time adjustments are the average of the adjustment factors for the tandem riders.
 So times for all-men are unchanged, all-women are multiplied by 0.829, and equal-male-female are multipled by 0.915.
 Hybrid-electric tandems would use the hybrid-electric time adjustment.

 Effective times are used only for scoring.
 Times listed on the results page are actual, unadjusted times.

 All divisions are scored together using effective times.